Benetton Formula: Rise (1988–1990)

 Prior to the season, the team management was fired and businessman Flavio Briatore was appointed team manager by the Benetton family.
 Pirro was dropped in favour of three-time world champion Nelson Piquet, who had left the struggling Lotus team.
 Benetton used a modified B189 before introducing the B190 at the third race of the season.
 1990 proved to be the team's most successful to date, with Piquet winning the final two races of the season and the team achieving six other podium finishes.
 Tragedy would befall the team late into the season after Nannini lost his right forearm in a helicopter crash.
 His arm was re-attached but the injuries ended his Formula One career.
 EuroBrun driver Roberto Moreno had become available after the backmarker team pulled out of the sport, and so he was hired as Nannini's replacement.
-The next race in Japan marked Benetton's first ever 1-2 finish, as well as Moreno's first and only career podium.
+The next race in Japan marked Benetton's first ever 1–2 finish, as well as Moreno's first and only career podium.
 Benetton ended the season 3rd in the championship with 71 points.

-First Schumacher years (1991–1993)
+Early Schumacher years (1991–1993)

 A new title sponsor was acquired for in the form of American cigarette brand Camel, which had previously appeared as a minor sponsor on Benetton cars.
 The 1991 season was less successful for Benetton.
 An upgraded B190 was used for the first two races of the season before the B191 made its debut at the San Marino Grand Prix.
 Piquet achieved an unexpected victory in Canada after Nigel Mansell retired on the final lap, but two other 3rd place finishes were the only podium places the team would achieve in 1991.
 Benetton sought a young driver for the team's future, and believed neither Moreno nor the ageing Piquet could fill this role.
 After Michael Schumacher had impressed in his debut for Jordan at the Belgian Grand Prix, he was hired by Benetton for the following race in place of Moreno.
 Jordan protested the move in the British courts, but they found in favour of Benetton.

-For the season, Tom Walkinshaw Racing acquired a stake in Benetton, with Tom Walkinshaw and Ross Brawn brought in to run the team's engineering operations.
+For the season, Tom Walkinshaw Racing acquired a 35% stake in Benetton, with Tom Walkinshaw and Ross Brawn brought in to run the team's engineering operations.
 The team also moved its base of operations from Witney, Oxfordshire to a new factory close to the nearby village of Enstone.
 Piquet had retired from Formula One, and was replaced by experienced Brabham driver Martin Brundle.
 Benetton's new car was once again delayed, with the team using an upgraded B191 for the first three races of the season in which Schumacher achieved two podium finishes.
 The B192 was a marked improvement, with eleven more podium finishes including a victory at Spa-Francorchamps, the first of Schumacher's career.
 Benetton ended the season 3rd in the championship with 91 points.